-- SNAP-Ed services that take place in partnership with retailers may only do so at retail sites (grocers, markets, restaurants) that are both authorized to accept nutrition assistance and located in geographic areas meeting at least one of the SNAP-Ed targeting criteria below: - Retail sites with documented redemption of SNAP benefits averaging \$50,000 or more per month; or - Retail sites located in census tracts where at least 50 percent of persons have gross incomes that are equal to or less than 185 percent of the Federal poverty threshold.
+- SNAP-Ed services that take place in partnership with retailers may only do so at retail sites (grocers, markets, restaurants) that are both authorized to accept nutrition assistance and located in geographic areas meeting at least one (1) of the SNAP-Ed targeting criteria below: - Retail sites with documented redemption of SNAP benefits averaging \$50,000 or more per month; or - Retail sites located in census tracts where at least 50 percent of persons have gross incomes that are equal to or less than 185 percent of the Federal poverty threshold. - Talk with your MFF project manager about other potential sites that do not fit or meet the above requirements.

-- Comprehensive merchandising and promotional activities in supermarkets, small chain stores, and independent (neighborhood) markets in qualifying areas designed to increase the purchase of fruits and vegetables among SNAP eligible; and - Cooking/food demonstrations, food tastings, store tours, and retail-sponsored community events conducted to support nutrition education lessons at qualifying sites.
+- Comprehensive merchandising and promotional activities in supermarkets, small chain stores, and independent (neighborhood) markets in qualifying areas designed to increase the purchase of fruits and vegetables among SNAP eligibles; and - Cooking/food demonstrations, food tastings, store tours, and retail-sponsored community events conducted to support nutrition education lessons at qualifying sites.